-Incredible kids deserve incredible care tailored to suit their needs.
+Incredible kids deserve incredible care.

 In addition to providing preventative care like well checks and sports physicals, our pediatricians also diagnose and treat a variety of conditions ranging from ear infections and asthma to ADHD and behavior problems.
 New moms can also expect to see our pediatricians following delivery as they are part of a physician team that provides newborn care in our maternity unit.

 Appointments are available Monday - Thursday at our Batesville location.
 Pediatric services are also available in Brookville through Margaret Mary Health Center.
 To schedule an appointment in Batesville, call 812.933.5018.
 To schedule an appointment in Brookville, call 765.647.5126.

 During a typical appointment, you can expect your pediatrician to do the following:

 - Make sure your child meets milestones in growth, skills and behavior